simianarmy/outdoors/src/entries/mt-baker-summit4.md

 We did some z-pulley / crevasse rescue training in our rope teams before gathering for dinner.
 Early bedtime for the usual 2AM? alpine start.
 I didn't get any sleep as usual.

-We were all ready to go at 2 & were the 2nd rope team after Juliet's.
+We were all ready to go & were the 2nd rope team after Juliet's.
 Scott - one of the BMC 24 students led our rope team.
 Juliet led us on the standard route though the snow was noticeably softer than last year.
 We all struggled a bit postholing even on the beginning of the glacier.
-At some point someone noticed a string of lights in the sky which was a Starlink sattelite launch.
+At some point someone noticed a string of lights in the sky which was a Starlink satellite launch.
 We didn't need crampons for quite a while as the snow was soft enough for kick stepping.
-Once the grade steepened we eventually stoppred for crampons & continued on.
+Once the grade steepened we eventually stopped for crampons & continued on.

-Slow but steady progress until sunrise as we got to the crater and took a quick break though it seemed like my team was raring to get moving no doubt due to the cold.
+Slow but steady progress until sunrise as we got to the crater and took a quick break though it seemed like my team was rareing to get moving - no doubt due to the cold.
 The Roman wall was harder for me than last time for some reason - couldve been b/c I had thermal layers on which was too much for such a warm day.
 Finally crested onto the flatter summit and I appreciated being off the rope and able to rest.
 Quick pix at the summit then hung out for a while with the other teams who were just arriving.

-Long descent as usual & the sun was melting the snow further making the downards stepping sloshy and difficult.
+Long descent as usual & the sun was melting the snow further making the downwards stepping sloshy and difficult.
 It took a lot of energy & we were all ready to lie down at camp despite the relentless sun.

 Ate some breakfast and melted some snow as I had probably sweated out my body weight.
 Long break at camp as we waited for the rest